xmos/sw_usb_audio/doc/rst/prog_build_configs.rst

     cmake -G "Unix Makefiles" -B build

-This will create a directory called ``build`` within the application directory and run cmake in it.
+This will create a directory called ``build`` within the application directory.
 The output displayed on stdout for the ``cmake`` command will contain the list of all the build configurations for that application.
 For example,

 .. code-block:: console